markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 ## Add the Shop Function

-The shop feature will add some much needed risk/reward to the game, as players must decide if they're willing to lower their score for additional perks.
+The shop feature will add some much needed strategy to the game, as players must decide if they're willing to lower their score for additional perks.

 Like the endgame logic, we'll put all of our shop logic in a function.
 Again, this will help keep the code organized, and we're likely to call `shop()` in more than one place.